It is for freedom Christ has set us free.

 Spring of 2016 began a season of change.
 I fell in love with my husband.
 It was also at this time that years of non-stop work took their toll.
 My romantic enthusiasm came with hot flashes and heart palpitations.
 On heavy days, thoughts of depression and suicide overwhelmed me.
 I had struggled with these off and on for years but burnout had depleted my body.

 “If I can breathe, maybe I can paint.”

-That Christmas, I asked for watercolors.
+Last Christmas, I asked for watercolors.
 With neither the energy to dance or even write, I thought maybe a calm art would help revive me.
 It became my happy place.
 I quite my job April 2017 and moved in with my future in laws.
 Four months later in August, I married my beloved husband.
-Now a stay at home house wife, I finally have the margin to create again.
+Now a stay-at-home house wife, I finally have the margin to create again.
 This is what happens next.